uchicago-library/ldr_metadatastorage/README.md

 communication methods: GET

-This endpoint MUST return all available contexts for the intellectual unit identified.
+This endpoint is GUARANTEED to return all available contexts for the intellectual unit identified.
 All intellectual units have the following contexts.

 - core (MANDATORY)
 - extensions (OPTIONAL)